 7. Work with an international internet job board for contract assignments.

 These opportunities attract multiple applicants because they are easy to identify and apply for.
 This may depress rates.
 However, there are some advantages.
 First, their nature makes it easy to find and apply for assignments.
 More importantly, many of them set aside client payments in advance and have rules in place to help assure prompt payment.
 If you have had problems collecting in the past, this aspect of job boards may be highly attractive.

 People of all ages are taking the plunge, and now we are seeing more people in their twenties and thirties who have gone directly from school to self-employment.
 Except for perhaps part-time jobs in their youth, they have never worked for someone else

 If everyone plunged into self-employment following an extended, successful career, or if at least if everyone choosing to work for himself has saved enough to support himself for six months or even a year, the speed of payment would not be such a big deal.
 We would all be able to support ourselves financially until that “check is in the mail” showed up in our mailbox.

 However, self-employment no longer waits for most of us until the lag time before collecting is acceptable.
 If the new economy is to work, we must be paid in a timely way.

-Recent research (2014) by the Freelancer’s Union and oDesk reveals that fully one-third of Americans are self-employed, and the percentage is growing.
+According to data from BLS, 16 million Americans are self-employed.
 Working independently has become the American dream, and ever-growing percentages of the population are breaking free from corporate employment to pursue their dream of independent self-fulfillment.